Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Introduction

-The problem of devising an appropriate homotopy counterpart of involutive Lie bialgebras arises in context of the string field theory.
+The problem of devising an appropriate homotopy counterpart of involutive Lie bialgebras arises in the context of string field theory.
 While the classical (genus zero) open-closed string field theory is encoded by a certain splice of $A_\infty$ and $\LLL$-algebras, comprising what is commonly known as the open-closed homotopy algebra \cite{KajStash}, an enhanced structure - that of a \emph{homotopy involutive Lie bialgebra} (or $\IBL_ \infty$-algebra) - is needed to set up the full BV master equation in the quantum case (arbitrary genus).
 As per general theory, constructing such a homotopy algebraic structure involves building a minimal resolution for the PROP of involutive Lie bialgebras.
 While that was accomplished by R.~Campos, S.~Merkulov and T.~Willwacher \cite{CMW}, our motivation for the present work was to elucidate on a Lie-algebraic structure, akin to the big bracket, present on the corresponding deformation complex.

-As it turns out, constructing such an analog of the big bracket subsumes bypassing a certain no-go result concerning differential-operator properties of Lie brackets.
-Namely, the well-known results of A.~Kirillov~\cite{Kir} and J.~Grabowski~\cite{Grab} state that given an algebra $A$ of smooth functions on a smooth manifold or, more generally, a reduced commutative ring $A$, and a Lie bracket $[-,-]:A\otimes A\to A$ that happens to be a differential operator of order $n<\infty$ with respect to each of the arguments, then the order $n$ cannot exceed $1$, yielding, for instance, the classical case of Poisson or Jacobi structures.
+2 { As it turns out, constructing such an analog of the big bracket would require bypassing a certain no-go result concerning differential-operator properties of Lie brackets.
+Namely, the well-known results of A.~Kirillov~\cite{Kir} and J.~Grabowski~\cite{Grab} state that if $A$ is an algebra of smooth functions on a smooth manifold or, more generally, a reduced commutative ring $A$, and $[-,-]:A\otimes A\to A$ is a Lie bracket that happens to be a differential operator of order $n<\infty$ with respect to each of the arguments, then the order $n$ cannot exceed $1$, yielding in the case of $n=1$ the classical cases of Poisson and Jacobi structures. }

-One may attempt to overcome this by introducing nilpotents (thus considering infinitesimal deformations of Lie algebras), by relaxing the antisymmetry condition on the bracket (thus arriving to Leibniz-type algebras, cf.~Example~\ref{KanEx}) or, as we undertake in the present work, by considering Lie brackets comprised as formal infinite series of bilinear differential operators of ongoingly increasing order
+One may attempt to overcome this by introducing nilpotents (thus considering infinitesimal deformations of Lie algebras), by relaxing the antisymmetry condition on the bracket (thus arriving to Leibniz-type algebras, cf.~Example~\ref{KanEx}) or, as we undertake in the present work, by considering Lie brackets comprised as formal infinite series of bilinear differential operators of ongoingly increasing order,